ZeroGodForce/react-native-style-guide/react/README.md

     // good
     const reservationItem = <ReservationCard />;
     ```
+    > Why?
+Using PascalCase for component names distinguishes them as constructors or classes, which are instantiable, whereas camelCase instances indicate that they are instances, adhering to typical JavaScript naming conventions.

   - **Component Naming**: Use the filename as the component name.
-For example, `ReservationCard.jsx` should have a reference name of `ReservationCard`.
-However, for root components of a directory, use `index.jsx` as the filename and use the directory name as the component name:
+For example, `ReservationCard.tsx` should have a reference name of `ReservationCard`.

-    ```jsx
+    ```tsx
     // bad
     import Footer from './Footer/Footer';